 Introduction to Azure managed disks

-When you select to use Azure managed disks with your workloads, Azure creates and manages the disk for you.
-The available types of disks are Ultra disk, Premium solid state drive (SSD), Standard SSD, and Standard hard disk drive (HDD).
-For more information about each individual disk type, see Select a disk type for IaaS VMs.
+The available types of disks are ultra disks, premium solid-state drives (SSD), standard SSDs, and standard hard disk drives (HDD).
+For information about each individual disk type, see Select a disk type for IaaS VMs.

 Benefits of managed disks